slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'«Dictator's dilemma»: when the vote goes 79% – 21% for some candidate we presume it was fair and represents a popular mandate.
 But when his excellency and Great Father of his People, gets 97% of the vote we say that is BS.'*

-And, as such, error-prone:<br>
+And, as such, error-prone:
 a) randomness: most facts are a «tell» but some are just random.

 > *'Sometimes a cigar is just a cigar.' -- Sigmund Freud*

 > *'Never assume that what people say or do in a particular moment is a statement of their permanent desires.'*

-> *'Not everything that counts can be counted, and not everything that can be counted counts.'*
+> *'Not everything that counts can be counted, and not everything that can be counted counts.' -- ALbert Einstein*

 It is possible to view this as an isolated event or a trend